How many Cars Can Enter a Cargo Plane?

 The Beluga was created to transport large, oversized cargo, such as aircraft engines and helicopter blades.

-The plane's clever ramp system also allows loading up to and above thirty-six cars into the plane's cargo hold.
+The plane's clever ramp system also allows loading up to and above thirty-six cars into the plane's payload hold.

-This iconic-looking plane boasts two GE CF6 turbofan engines that allow it to transport large pieces for assembly lines around Europe for Airbus operations.
+This iconic-looking plane boasts two GE CF6 turbofan engines, which allow it to ferry large pieces to assembly lines around Europe for Airbus operations.

 3) Ilyushin Il-76TD